John Delaval, 1st Baron Delaval: Political career

 Delaval served as Member of Parliament for Berwick on Tweed 1754–1761, 1765–1774 and 1780–1786.
-He was created a baronet, of Seaton Delaval in the County of Northumberland, in the Baronetage of Great Britain in 1761, and in 1783 he was raised to the Peerage of Ireland as Baron Delaval, of Redford in the County of Wicklow.
+He was created a baronet, of Seaton Delaval in the County of Northumberland, in the Baronetage of Great Britain on 1 July 1761, and on 17 October 1783 he was raised to the Peerage of Ireland as Baron Delaval, of Redford in the County of Wicklow.
 In 1786 he was further honoured when he was made Baron Delaval, of Seaton Delaval in the County of Northumberland, in the Peerage of Great Britain.

 Personal life

 Lord Delaval by William Bell, 1774.

 Delaval's seat was at Seaton Delaval Hall, an 18th-century masterpiece by Sir John Vanbrugh.
 Lord Delaval gave artist William Bell his patronage, in return for a series of portraits painted of him and his family, and two views of Seaton Delaval Hall.

 Delaval married twice but his only son predeceased him aged just 19, and the baronetcy and baronies became extinct on his death in 1808.
 He was buried in St Paul's Chapel, Westminster Abbey.

 He left his second wife Susannah Elizabeth a life interest in the Ford estate, and bequeathed his estates of Seaton Delaval and Doddington to his brother Edward Hussey Delaval (1729-1814).
 On the death of Edward in 1814, Doddington passed to Edward's wife and then to his daughter Sarah.
 Seaton Delaval passed to Jacob, the son of his deceased sister Rhoda, who had been married to Sir Edward Astley of Melton Constable in Norfolk.